 3. Physical activity training, including precautions to take during exercise, stretching exercises, and sustaining motivation for daily physical activity, delivered by a nurse qualified in fitness training.

-In their study, they concluded that the study prospectively reported long term effects of providing ongoing peer support to other on patients with type 2 diabetes.
+Yen et al. concluded that the study prospectively reported long term effects of providing ongoing peer support to other on patients with type 2 diabetes.
 It captured multidimensional outcomes and provides longitudinal evidence that by providing ongoing help to others; patient with diabetes benefit in regards to sell-care, psychology health and glycemic control over 4 years.
 Behavioral psychology emphasized positive thinking, goal -setting, decision making, and coping with negative emotions, delivered by a qualified psychologist.

-The result of the study shows that the group that agreed to be peer supporters had higher self- rated health status.
-Also improvements in glycemic lipid control as well as self –care behaviors at six years even after four years, but control deteriorated in the refused and comparison group.
-Peer support is a means to improve on long term self- management to be able to achieve longevity.
-In the study, it has been reported that peer support has improved health behaviors, self- efficacy depression even mortality risk peer supporters.
+The result of the study shows that the groups that agreed to be peer supporters had higher self- rated health status.
+Improvements in glycemic lipid control as well as self –care behaviors at six years even after four years were noted, but control deteriorated in the refused and comparison group.
+Furthermore, peer support is a means to improve on long term self- management to achieve longevity.
+The study reported that peer support has improved health behaviors, self- efficacy depression even mortality risk peer supporters.

 Furthermore, (Ayalon, Gross, & Hava (2008) talked about the role of social worker as part of determinants of longevity of patients with diabetes.
 Information (Ayalon et al., (2008) says "Diabetes has long been acknowledged as a bio psychosocial disease.
 Its management involves a dramatic change in lifestyle that including keeping a low sugar diet, maintaining an exercise regime, monitoring daily blood sugar and taking oral or insulin supplement".
 The social worker has a unique impact in helping patients with diabetes to maintain a healthy lifestyle.
 (Ayalon et al., 2008)